-How Offering Driver Licenses To The Undocumented Makes Roads Safer
+How Offering Driver's Licenses To Immigrants Here Illegally Makes Roads Safer

 "In many of the countries from which illegal aliens come, it is not uncommon for motorists involved in accidents to flee the scene," the Federation for American Immigration Reform, which advocates for immigration restrictions, says on its website, making it "probable that if more illegal aliens were encouraged to drive by issuing them driver's licenses, it would lead to more accidents caused by uninsured motorists and more would be hit and run."

-Yet the Stanford researchers said their findings find no evidence for those claims.
+Yet the Stanford researchers said their findings show no evidence for those claims.

 "Rather, our results suggest that, if anything, providing unauthorized immigrants access to driver's licenses reduced their incentives to flee the scene of an accident," authors Hans Lueders, Jens Hainmueller and Duncan Lawrence wrote, adding that their findings may help inform the debate over whether other states should grant driver's licenses to unauthorized immigrants.
 Twelve states and the District of Columbia already do.

-In California, the licenses are available to immigrants who cannot prove they are legal residents of the U.S. Though markings on the I.D. card indicate to police that it is one of these special licenses, the 2013 law that approved them also prohibits police from reporting license holders to immigration agents.
+In California, the licenses are available to immigrants who cannot prove they are legal residents of the U.S. Though markings on the ID card indicate to police that it is one of these special licenses, the 2013 law that approved them also prohibits police from reporting license holders to immigration agents.

-The researchers suggest that, "consequently, unauthorized immigrants with a valid form of in-state driving authorization have weaker incentives to flee the scene after an accident, because they are less likely to fear deportation."
+The researchers suggest that "consequently, unauthorized immigrants with a valid form of in-state driving authorization have weaker incentives to flee the scene after an accident, because they are less likely to fear deportation."
 Their study also found that the license law did not increase the number of traffic accidents overall, as opponents had claimed it would.
 It did not decrease the number either.
 But the decline in hit-and-run accidents was a positive sign, the researchers wrote.

 "Overall, the findings suggest that providing driver's licenses to unauthorized immigrants led to improved traffic safety," they said.